+- absence of basic legal framework needed to fight corruption such as whistleblower system and protection), - inefficient law enforcement and prosecution, - inefficient or incompetent oversight institutions,

+- poor strategic and operational guidelines (policy) or inadequate policies, procedures or systems, - chronic failure to follow existing policies, procedures or systems, - bad or inconsistent internal acts and regulation, - inadequate work review, oversight and audit mechanisms, - poor organisational culture (especially unclear messages about what is acceptable, examples set by management, inappropriate attitude to subordinates),

+- lack of knowledge (e.g. on whistle-blowers protection),

+- lack of integrity by superiors,

+- inadequate knowledge, skills or experience of public officials to resist pressure,

+- pressures in the work environment,

+- inadequate supervision or work review,

+- non-transparent or unrecorded decision making, - poor organisation of working processes, - unconnected working processes and procedural gaps, causing in between no sense for responsibility or ignorance of competences, - lack of vertical or horizontal controls in working processes. - etc.

+Possible measures (general) to address risk factors and mitigate, suppress or eliminate risks

+Dependent on the risk level in a concrete case, the following measures might be used:

+- adopting or improving anti-corruption legislation (including rules on whistleblower protection and anti-mobbing rules) and ensuring its efficient implementation, - measures / rules for strengthening responsibilities of superiors or other top level public officials. - measures for strengthening role and efficiency of law enforcement and prosecution, - efficient and dissuasive criminal or administrative sanctions for mobbing or other forms of internal pressure, - awareness raising programmes on anti-mobbing and whistle-blowing, - etc, organisational (institutional, project etc.) level including working processes and individual factors:

-Possible risk factors that can facilitate the risk (typical) Possible measures (general) to address risk factors and mitigate, suppress or eliminate risks external and systemic risk factors: absence of basic legal framework needed to fight corruption such as whistleblower system and protection), inefficient law enforcement and prosecution, inefficient or incompetent oversight institutions, internal (organisational) risk factors: poor strategic and operational guidelines (policy) or inadequate policies, procedures or systems, chronic failure to follow existing policies, procedures or systems, bad or inconsistent internal acts and regulation, inadequate work review, oversight and audit mechanisms, poor organisational culture (especially unclear messages about what is acceptable, examples set by management, inappropriate attitude to subordinates), level including working processes and individual factors: introduction of efficient safeguards against internal pressure, such as written notifications of duties and responsibilities, verification system of key decisions etc., anonymous staff surveys for assessing workplace satisfaction and culture, and adequate measures based on findings, effective appeal system and anti-mobbing measures, introduction of transparency into all internal processes - proper records should be kept for all decisions, and also reasons for all important decisions should be documented, including name(s) of person(s) responsible for the establishment of efficient oversight, super- vision or review mechanisms (regular and random) in all levels or processes, including additional supervision of public officials on positions that are exposed to risk of internal pressures, anti-corruption, integrity and anti-mobbing trainings, 🚸 etc.
+- introduction of efficient safeguards against internal pressure, such as written notifications of duties and responsibilities, verification system of key decisions etc., - anonymous staff surveys for assessing workplace satisfaction and culture, and adequate measures based on findings, - effective appeal system and anti-mobbing measures, - introduction of transparency into all internal processes - proper records should be kept for all decisions, and also reasons for all important decisions should be documented, including name(s) of person(s) responsible for the decision, - establishment of complete electronic audit trail regarding electronic documents (on their creation, access, copy, print, altering and/or deletion) and regular supervision of this trail, - clear rules on organisational structure and reporting lines on who public officials report to, and are supervised by,

+- establishment of efficient oversight, supervision or review mechanisms (regular and random) in all levels or processes, including additional supervision of public officials on positions that are exposed to risk of internal pressures, - anti-corruption, integrity and anti-mobbing trainings, - etc.